 I was fortunate to arrive at the right time.
 The lower slopes were just beginning to go past, but the higher ridges were still in the leafless browns and grays of winter.

 In July my wife Karen and I traveled to New Mexico again to show at Art Santa Fe.
-This was the seventh year that we have exhibited at this “boutique” art fair.
+This was the eighth year that we have exhibited at this “boutique” art fair.
 Once again, the event brought together galleries from Europe, Asia, Latin America, and the United States.
-The attendees seemed to be equally divided between local Santa Feans and out-of-towners, many of whom return year after year to enjoy the food, music, dramatic skies, and art that make Santa Fe an appealing destination.
-Despite the fact that art is everywhere—200 galleries and a dozen museums in two square miles—we have found an appreciative audience for my work that makes it worthwhile to keep going back.

 I had a juried single-artist space at Art San Diego from September 6th through 9th, 2012.
 The fair, in its fourth year, was held in the Balboa Park Activities Center.